aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-content/manage-ole/_index.md

 2. Loop through all the shapes in the presentation and access the OLE Object Frame shape.
 3. Access the embedded file's data from the OLE Object Frame and write it to disk.

-This sample code shows you how to extract a file embedded in a slide as an OLE object:
+This python code shows you how to extract a file embedded in a slide as an OLE object:

 ```py
 import aspose.slides as slides